nikhilkanatala/Soccer/README.md

 ## Overview

-This project implements an ETL (Extract, Transform, Load) pipeline to process data from the American Soccer Analysis (ASA) API and store it in an Azure database.
-The pipeline supports advanced analytics on team and player performance, salary trends, and match statistics.
-The project incorporates modular design principles to ensure scalability and adaptability for additional data sources or processing requirements.
+This project is an ETL (Extract, Transform, Load) pipeline that collects MLS soccer data from the American Soccer Analysis (ASA) public API and stores it in an Azure database.
+The code is organized in modules, making it easy to add new data sources or change how data is processed.
+While it's set up for MLS data, you can easily adapt it to fetch data for other leagues that ASA provides.
+This project gives you a good starting point if you want to work with soccer data and analytics.

 ---